You are here

 New registration forms

-From 1 April 2015, you must use our New registration application and registration variation forms.
+From 1 April 2015, you must use our new registration application forms which are available on this website.

 If you need to apply for registration as a new provider of care, this guide explains what you'll need to do.